mongodb/docs/source/administration/replication-architectures.rst

 If you have infrastructure in more than one facility, you may want to consider keeping one member of the replica set in a secondary facility.
-Typically this member should have the :mjs:data:`priority
+Typically this member should have the :data:`priority
 <members[n].priority>` :ref:`set <replica-set-reconfiguration-usage>`
 to ``0`` to prevent the node from ever becoming primary.